BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 Envelope's hash tree is proof against the leaf-node weakness of Bitcoin that can affect SPVs because its predicates are an unordered set, serialized in increasing lexicographic order by digest, with no possibility for duplication and thus fully deterministic ordering of the tree.

-See https://bitslog.com/2018/06/09/leaf-node-weakness-in-bitcoin-merkle-tree-design/ for the leaf-node attack.
+See the leaf-node attack (here)[https://bitslog.com/2018/06/09/leaf-node-weakness-in-bitcoin-merkle-tree-design/].

 ### Forgery Attacks on Unbalanced Trees

-Envelopes should also be proof against forgery attacks before of their different construction, where all nodes contain both data and hashes.
-Nonetheless, care must still be taken with trees, especially when also using elision, which limits visible information.
+Envelopes should be proof against a known forgery attack against Bitcoin because of their different construction, in which all tree nodes contain semantically important data and duplicate assertions are not allowed.

-See https://bitcointalk.org/?topic=102395 for the forgery attack.
+See the forgery attack (here)[https://bitcointalk.org/?topic=102395].

 ## Elision